William Heilman

 William Heilman (October 11, 1824 – September 22, 1890) was an American businessman who served two terms as a U.S. Representative from Indiana from 1879 to 1883.

 He was the great-grandfather of Charles Marion LaFollette.

 Biography

-Born in Albig, Duchy of Hesse-Darmstadt, Germany, Heilman immigrated to the United States in 1843 and settled on a farm in Posey County, Indiana.
+Born in Albig, Grand Duchy of Hesse, Heilman immigrated to the United States in 1843 and settled on a farm in Posey County, Indiana.

 After moving to Evansville, Indiana, he worked for a manufacturing company and subsequently became president of a cotton mill.

 In 1847, he founded a machine shop for the manufacture of drills.

 Political career

-He served as member of the city council 1852-1865, as member of the Indiana House of Representatives 1870-1876 and as delegate to the Republican National Convention in 1876.
+Heilman served as a member of the city council 1852–1865, a member of the Indiana House of Representatives 1870–1876 and a delegate to the Republican National Convention in 1876.
 He served in the Indiana State Senate from 1876 until March 3, 1879.

 Congress

 Heilman was elected as a Republican to the Forty-sixth and Forty-seventh Congresses (March 4, 1879 – March 3, 1883).

-He was an unsuccessful candidate for reelection in 1882 to the Forty-eighth Congress.
+He was an unsuccessful candidate for reelection in 1882 to the Forty-eighth Congress, losing the general election to John Kleiner.